-Corresponding Author: G. S. V. S. Saibaba (saibabagannayarapu65@yahoo.com)
+Corresponding Author: G. S. V. S. Saibaba (saibabagannavarapu65@yahoo.com)

-1. Introduction
+1. INTRODUCTION

 The notion of fuzzy subset of a set was introduced by Zadeh[22].
 Rosenfeld [18] applied this concept to the theory of groups and groupoids.
 Since then, so many have been applied these ideas to various algebraic structures.
 Swamy and Swamy studied Fuzzy Prime ideals of rings[21].
 For further study see [3, 12, 14, 17].
-Goguen [8]initiated a more abstract study of fuzzy sets by replacing the values set [0,1], by a complete lattice in an attempt to make a generalized study of fuzzy set theory by studying L-fuzzy sets.
-Most of the authors considered fuzzy subsets by taking values in a complete lattice.
+Goguen [8]initiated a more abstract study of fuzzy sets by replacing the values set [0, 1], by a complete lattice in an attempt to make a generalized study of fuzzy subsets by taking values in a complete lattice.
 Fuzzy algebra is now a well developed part of algebra.
 Partially ordered algebraic systems play an important role in algebra.
-Especially l-groups, l-rings, Vector lattices, and f-rings are important concepts in algebra [2, 4, 5, 6, 7, 9, 16]. we introduced L-fuzzy sub l-groups and L-fuzzy l-ideals in [19] and we introduced the concepts of L-fuzzy convex sub l-groups, L-fuzzy prime convex sub l-groups and L-fuzzy maximal convex sub l-groups in [20].
+Especially l-groups, l-rings, Vector lattices, and f-rings are important concepts in algebra [2, 4, 5, 6, 7, 9, 16]. we introduced L-fuzzy sub l-groups and L-fuzzy prime convex sub l-groups and L-fuzzy maximal convex sub l-groups in [20].